bouncepaw/telegraphrb/README.md

-# Telegraph.rb
+# Telegraph.rb [DEVELOPING]

-[telegra.ph](telegra.ph) API wrapper written in Ruby :gem:
+​[telegra.ph](telegra.ph) API wrapper written in Ruby :gem: Please note that this wrapper is still under development

 ## Installation
-It will be available as gem soon, but for now use following:
+It will be available as gem soon (but now it is being developed), but for now use following:

 ```bash
 git clone https://github.com/bouncepaw/telegraphrb.git
 cd telegraphrb
 ```

 The file you need is `lib/telegraph.rb`, just copy it into your project and then require any way you want.
+When I will finish development, I will make the gem.

 ## Usage